matsola/biofertilizer-report/casestudy.md

 The problem of getting consistent BRIX readings, raises concerns about the reliability of these measurements presented.
 If a similar study is to be done in the future, one needs to find ways to increase the reliability of BRIX readings.

 These result provide no strong evidence to suggest that the biofertilizer had a significant impact on the plants in this study.

-### Summary of tests and analysis

-Despite analyzing various aspects of soil, plant and crop, this study was unable to draw any conclusions about the impact of using this biofertilizer on the health of the producers' tomato plants and tomatoes.

-As mentioned earlier, this may be due to the complex and varied environmental factors that can influence plant health.

-Another related reason for not being able to measure effects of the bio-stimulating properties of the experiment substance, could be that the producers already have a microbiologically rich soil.
-All of them use methodoliges that both protects and promotes the microbiology.

 ### Interviews